folbert/fewbricks/docs/field-groups.md

 In Fewbricks FieldGroup class we have implemented getters and setters for all the ACF settings that are available at the time of writing this (ACF v.5.7.7).
 You can also use the generic functions `setSetting()` and `getSetting()` to set and get any new settings that ACF introduces without having to wait for Fewbricks to be updated with new getters and setters.
+This also applies to settings that are introduced by any extension that you install.
 Yes, you can use those generic functions instead of Fewbricks settings-specific functions as well if you want but having for example `setLabelPlacement()` popping up if your editor handles auto complete is way easier than having to remember every settings name like in Fewbricks 1.

 The function names are camelCaseVersions of ACFs snake_case_names.
 So for example the setting "label_placement" is set by calling `setLabelPlacement('value')` and "Description" is set by `setDescription()`.
 Most of the times you will